MenuClose

 For some teens, using drugs is a way to numb the pain.
 They may be dealing with trauma, grief, or other emotional distress.
 Drugs can help them escape from those feelings, even if just for a little while.

-If you’re a parent of a teen, it’s important to be aware of the reasons why youth use drugs.
-It can be helpful to discuss the risks and dangers of drug use.
+If you’re a parent of a teen, it’s important to be aware of the reasons why teens are using drugs.
+It can be helpful to discuss the risks and dangers of drug use, which can help them find drug rehab.

 What Do You Do When Your Teen Uses Drugs?